DeFiCh/defichain.com/content/white-paper.en.md

 ### Target Market

-Unlike most other DeFi-focused initiatives, the DeFi Blockchain being built on top of Bitcoin can harness almost the entire crypto market without being limited to “smaller” chains like Ethereum etc. Thus, as of publication, the target market for the DeFi Blockchain are over 60-80 million cryptocurrency owners and we can expect that hundreds of millions of other users will join in the future.
+Unlike most other DeFi-focused initiatives, DeFiChain being built on top of Bitcoin can harness almost the entire crypto market without being limited to “smaller” chains like Ethereum etc. Thus, as of publication, the target market for DeFiChain are over 60-80 million cryptocurrency owners and we can expect that hundreds of millions of other users will join in the future.
 This group of investors is investing and holding cryptocurrency due to the returns as well as their belief in the future of the industry.
 As investors, they have widely done well with the rise in many of the cryptoassets, however, they are not able to use their holdings in order to get better returns.
 Providing DeFi services will allow these investors to hold the coins they believe in, and increase their holdings over time based on investments that go deeper than just currency trading.

 ### Go-to-market Strategy

-The initial DeFi Blockchain team is made up of some of the top names in the cryptocurrency industry, people who have made a name for themselves not just by delivering on their promises, but by creating a following.
+The initial DeFiChain team is made up of some of the top names in the cryptocurrency industry, people who have made a name for themselves not just by delivering on their promises, but by creating a following.
 The team has built up a variety of marketing channels and has an established following on social media, wide distribution of books in the area of cryptocurrency, and deep contacts within the cryptocurrency industry.

-With the experience of building up social media followings of hundreds of thousands of users in the course of just a few years, the team plans to leverage their current followers and bring them onto specific channels that will be the domain of the DeFi Blockchain.
+With the experience of building up social media followings of hundreds of thousands of users in the course of just a few years, the team plans to leverage their current followers and bring them onto specific channels that will be the domain of DeFiChain.
 The team will build up a complete marketing engine and staff, using the same proven competence they displayed in the past.

-Unlike other blockchains, the DeFi Blockchain will be balanced between marketing and technology expertise.
+Unlike other blockchains, DeFiChain will be balanced between marketing and technology expertise.
 Building the best network is only half of the job.
 DFI holders can rest assured that the marketing team has the proven experience in building up a marketing engine that is required for product success and that the tech team will be able to deliver on the roadmap.

 ### Partnerships

-The DeFi Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of DFI tokens to developers and contributors to the DeFi Blockchain.
-Many open source projects and blockchain developers today are looking for the right blockchain project in order to develop their DeFi applications, and the prospect of a dedicated DeFi Blockchain, backed by industry leaders is appealing.
+The DeFi Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of DFI tokens to developers and contributors to DeFiChain.
+Many open source projects and blockchain developers today are looking for the right blockchain project in order to develop their DeFi applications, and the prospect of a dedicated DeFiChain, backed by industry leaders is appealing.

-The DeFi Foundation will undertake a variety of efforts to choose the best projects for the expansion of the DeFi Blockchain:
+The DeFi Foundation will undertake a variety of efforts to choose the best projects for the expansion of DeFiChain:

 - Creation of a formal application process so that worthy projects can apply for airdrop or foundation grants for their development
 - Approaching developers in the ecosystem who are doing DeFi dApps on other blockchains, and providing grants for them to develop their dApps on DeFi.
 - General marketing to get the word out about the availability of DeFi foundation grants to fund worthy projects.

-Every project on the DeFi Blockchain will naturally bring it its own users and put effort towards marketing of the project, adding users and hodlers to the DeFi Blockchain.
+Every project on DeFiChain will naturally bring it its own users and put effort towards marketing of the project, adding users and hodlers to DeFiChain.

 [partners@defichain.com](mailto:partners@defichain.com)